A mental note and short reminder on how to use the “test” command in bash if-loops or using the && and || operators for conditional scripting.

 echo "if false, obviously VAR must have been foo then as well"

-these operators can also be used to chain multiple tests/ conditions together into one test
+fithese operators can also be used to chain multiple tests/ conditions together into one test e.g.

 $ var=baz